deriverse/titan-deriverse/README.md

-# Jupiter-Deriverse Integration
+# Titan-Deriverse Integration

-A Jupiter aggregator integration for the Deriverse protocol.
+A Titan aggregator integration for the Deriverse protocol.

 ## Internal State Construction